Kew Gardens Hills, Queens: Later years

 Growth to Kew Gardens Hills came when Kew Gardens, Queens, to the south, gained a subway line at Queens Boulevard in 1936 and Flushing Meadows–Corona Park, directly to the northwest of the neighborhood, hosted the 1939 New York World's Fair.
 Early residents were mostly German, Irish and Italian.
 Many were relocating from Brooklyn and Manhattan.
 The area was hilly and Kew Gardens was known as a prestigious Queens neighborhood and so developers changed its name from Queens Valley to Kew Gardens Hills.

 The first Queen of Peace mass took place in 1939.
 Property along 144th Street, now part of Main Street, was seized by the city to complete the construction of Main Street from northern Flushing.
 Main Street was paved and bus routes began to serve the area in 1941.
 The Jewish Center of Kew Gardens Hills was established in 1941.
 The Queens County Savings Bank opened its branch in 1949 and local school, P.S.
 164, also known as the Queens Valley School, also opened its doors that year.

 Main Street Cinemas—designed by architect Joseph Unger, who also designed the Trylon Theatre—opened in 1940 and operated by Interboro Circuit Inc. The 600 seat single screen theater was built at a cost of $75,000, and was dubbed one of the city's finest.
-The theater has since been subdivided into a six screen cineplex.
-The theater closed in September 2022.
+The theater was later subdivided into a six screen cineplex and ultimately closed in September 2022.

 In 1941, Barney Spiegel bought a part of the Klein Farm at 69th Road and Main Street.
 On the land, he built 150 duplexes, designed by architect A. Salkowitz.

 On July 14, 1965, the neighborhood became infamous when five-year-old Eddie Crimmins Jr. and four-year-old Missy Crimmins vanished from their garden apartment at 150-22 72nd Drive.
 Missy's body was found the same day in a vacant lot on 71st Avenue at 162nd Street (the area where the 107th Precinct is located today.)
 Eddie's body was found five days later near 68th Drive and the entrance to the northbound Van Wyck Expressway.
 The children's mother, Alice Crimmins, was convicted in 1971, and imprisoned, in the death of her children.
 She was paroled in 1977.

 On September 16, 2010, an EF1 tornado touched down in Flushing Meadows–Corona Park, causing widespread damage to cars and homes in the Kew Gardens Hills area.
 John Bowne High School—located along Main Street at the edge of the CUNY Queens College campus, directly across from Mt.
 Hebron Cemetery—was the only New York City public school building to sustain physical damage related to the storm and was closed on the day after the storm.